 By ZEKE MILLER, MARY CLARE JALONICK and CHAD DAY, Associated Press

-Democrats on the intelligence panel made a last-ditch effort Wednesday evening to stop the memo’s release, saying it had been “secretly altered” by the Republicans who wrote it.
-California Rep. Adam Schiff said in a letter to the House Intelligence Committee chairman, Republican Devin Nunes of California, that committee Democrats had discovered changes that were made after the vote Monday.
+Democrats on the intelligence panel made a last-ditch effort Wednesday evening to stop the release, saying the memo had been “secretly altered” by the Republicans who wrote it.
+In a letter to the House Intelligence Committee Chairman Devin Nunes, Schiff wrote that committee Democrats had discovered changes that were made after the vote Monday.

 “The White House has therefore been reviewing a document since Monday night that the committee never approved for public release,” Schiff said in the letter.

 Schiff asked Nunes for another vote on the memo, but Republicans didn’t appear to waver.
 Nunes spokesman Jack Langer said the committee vote was “procedurally sound.”

 “To suggest otherwise is a bizarre distraction from the abuses detailed in the memo, which the public will hopefully soon be able to read for themselves,” Langer said.